tweag/nickel/rfcs/006-package-management.md

 file contains `import bar`, the nickel interpreter looks up `(/home/jneem/foo, bar)` in the package map to figure out where to import from.

+When running `nickel eval` or `nickel export`, by default the nickel CLI will first use the `nickel_lang_package` crate to resolve and fetch dependencies.
-After `plate` fetches dependencies, it provides the interpreter with the correct package map to find them.
-Other tools with their own dependency-fetching methods can invoke the interpreter with a custom package map to makes those packages available.
+Then it provides the interpreter with the correct package map to find them.
+Other CLI commands can split up these steps (e.g., only resolving and printing dependencies; or invoking the interpreter with a custom package map that uses, say, vendored dependencies).

 ## CLI support